Prison Legal Education Project

 What we do:

 The Penn Law Prison Legal Education Project works with people who are currently incarcerated in Pennsylvania state prisons to jointly lead a seminar on legal research and writing, at the prison facility.
 A goal of our curriculum is to help incarcerated people develop their legal research and writing skills so that they can successfully file pro se documents.
-The curriculum will build the fundamental building blocks incarcerated people need to interpret and craft legal arguments.
+The curriculum will develop the fundamental building blocks incarcerated people need to interpret and craft legal arguments.

 How we do it: